How to become a notary public

 - A check or money order for the $30 fee, payable to the Department of Licensing.

-Please allow about 2 weeks for us to process your application.
+Please allow 30 days for us to process your application.

 How to get your stamp or seal